Space Design Guide for Public Areas in a Multicultural Environment: Based on the Theory of Social Atomism

 Keywords:

-Social Atomism, Public Space, Multicultral Space
+Social Atomism, Public Space, Multicultral Space1.
+Research background and purpose

 1. 1.
 The status quo of multicultural public spaces